The Black Windmill

-The Black Windmill is a 1974 British spy thriller film directed by Don Siegel and starring Michael Caine, John Vernon, Janet Suzman and Donald Pleasence.
-It was produced by Richard D. Zanuck and David Brown.
+The Black Windmill is a 1974 spy thriller film directed and produced by Don Siegel, and starring Michael Caine, Donald Pleasence, Delphine Seyrig, Clive Revill, John Vernon, Joss Ackland and Janet Suzman.
+Caine portrays a British intelligence officer whose son is kidnapped and held for ransom.
+The screenplay is based on Clive Egleton's 1973 novel Seven Days to a Killing.

+The film was a British and American co-production, distributed by Universal Pictures (internationally from Cinema International Corporation).
+It premiered in New York City on May 17, 1974, and received mixed reviews from critics.

 Plot

 Two schoolboys are playing with a model plane on an abandoned military base in the English countryside.
 They are approached by two RAF personnel who rebuke them for trespassing, and take them to see their commanding officer.
 It soon becomes apparent that they are not really in the military and the two boys are kidnapped.

-In London a British intelligence officer, Major Tarrant (played by Michael Caine), is engaged in an undercover operation to try to infiltrate a gang of arms smugglers – who are selling weapons to terrorists in Northern Ireland.
-He makes an initial approach with Celia Burrows (Delphine Seyrig), a member of the organisation.
+In London, British intelligence officer Maj.
+John Tarrant, is engaged in an undercover operation to try to infiltrate a gang of arms smugglers – who are selling weapons to terrorists in Northern Ireland.
+He makes an initial approach with Celia Burrows, a member of the organisation.
 He arranges to come back the next week to meet her boss.
-He then heads to a large country house, where the head of MI6 Sir Edward Julyan (Joseph O'Conor) lives, and makes a report about his operation to Julyan and his direct superior, Cedric Harper (Donald Pleasence).
+He then heads to a large country house, where MI6 chief Sir Edward Julyan lives, and makes a report about his operation to Julyan and his direct superior, Cedric Harper.
 While he is there he receives a telephone call from his wife – who tells him their son David has been taken and she has received a strange phone call.
 Tarrant reacts calmly, revealing to his superiors only that he has a family problem, and is given permission to leave.

 Tarrant goes to his wife's home in time to receive a second call from a man identifying himself as Drabble.
 Drabble demonstrates he knows exactly who Tarrant is and what jobs he does.
 He instructs him to get Harper to answer the next phone call – making it clear he has Tarrant's son David and is prepared to torture him.
 Tarrant goes to Harper, and informs him of the situation.
 Harper agrees to take the phone call and begins to put a surveillance operation into motion – to discover the identity of Drabble.
 When Drabble gets in touch, he demands that Harper give him £517,057 in uncut diamonds and make a rendezvous in Paris.
 Harper had recently acquired that exact amount of diamonds to fund another operation he has planned.
 Harper deduces that Drabble must be acting with information supplied by a member of British intelligence.
 He immediately begins to suspect Tarrant of staging the kidnapping, and has him placed under observation.
 Tarrant, meanwhile, has to assign his arms-smuggling case to another officer.